Travelling to Morocco in April: Is it a good time to visit?

 Where to go in Morocco in April

-The imperial cities of Marrakech, Fes and Meknes also come alive in April, as an influx of European tourists arrive to immerse themselves in Morocco's rich cultural heritage.
-If you want to avoid the crowds, time your visit with a weekday, rather than a busy weekend.
-Those seeking a quieter experience can opt for day trips from Marrakech to explore the gorges of Dades and Todra or the ancient ksar of Ait Benhaddou.
+The imperial cities of Marrakech, Fes and Meknes also come alive in April, as an influx of tourists arrive to explore their historic streets.
+If you want to avoid the worst of the crowds, time your visit with a weekday, rather than a weekend when the medinas are at their busiest.

 Want to explore Morocco on a self-driving trip?
 This two-week itinerary from Essaouira is a perfect option for April.